AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-dont-have-to-earn-rest.md

 date: 2025-05-31
 description: "Rest isn’t a reward for burnout—it’s a birthright."
 thumbnail: /images/posts/earn-rest.jpg
+excerpt: "I used to think I had to finish the list before I could rest.
+Now I know rest is something I’m worthy of—no matter what I did today."
+tags: [Self-Care, Rest, Burnout Recovery, Nervous System]
 ---

 I used to treat rest like it was something I had to earn.